vagabond-cloud/Vagabond-Fuse/examples/README.md

 ### Integration Example

-The `integration-example.ts` file demonstrates a complete workflow using all CS-SIF components:
+The `integration-example.ts` file demonstrates a complete workflow using all Vagabond-Fuse components:

 1. **Wallet Creation and Key Generation**: